-The supply cable used should be rated for a maximum current of at least 33A for a 7kW unit and should be approved to British Standards.
+The supply cable used should be rated for a maximum current of at least 33A for a 7kW Solo 3 and should be approved to British Standards.

-- With the rear unit securely fitted to the wall, the electrical supply connection can be made. - The installation route of the wiring will vary with each Installation.
-Allow adequate cable length inside the Solo 3 for easy termination, avoiding stress to the cables and PCB. - The choice of entry point used will determine the amount of insulation/SWA that needs to be removed for the internal wiring connection of the unit.
-Fig. 5 illustrates the connection terminals for the supply cables. - When cutting SWA cables, allow at least 10mm of inner insulator to enter the Solo 3 housing to avoid cores "chafing" with the gland or SWA.
+• With the rear unit securely fitted to the wall, the electrical supply connection can be made.

+• The installation route of the wiring will vary with each installation.
+Allow adequate cable length inside the Solo 3 for easy termination, avoiding stress to the cables and PCB.
+To avoid cable interference do not route cables over the PCBA on Universal Solo 3s as this will prevent the cover with socket fitting correctly.

+• The choice of entry point used will determine the amount of insulation/SWA that needs to be removed for the internal wiring connection of the unit.
+Fig. 5 illustrates the connection terminals for the supply cables.

+• When cutting SWA cables, allow at least 10mm of inner insulator to enter the Solo 3 housing to avoid cores "chafing" with the gland or SWA.